How Meero can help you with your social media strategy

 If you don’t have a graphic designer on hand to help create visuals and video content, the easiest way to guarantee a consistent look across all of your social media platforms is to make sure that all photos are on-brand.
 This ensures that no one is using photos that might have a copyright or don’t have a model release avoiding a future potential crisis.

 Additionally, reactive social media posts are often received better, and by having a content library on hand, you can improve your reaction rate when that perfect hashtag starts trending.
 It’s a practice that is called newsjacking, and it’s very effective when done correctly!
-Check out this post by Oreo during the blackout of the 2013 Superbowl.
+A great example was Oreo during the blackout of the 2013 Superbowl.
+They reacted quickly and were able to use a premade visual of an Oreo and turn it into social media gold.

 By having their assets on file, they were able to create this post and piggyback on the tidal wave of posts following the blackout.